-After the Finance Director or the City's financial advisor has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on investments in question.
+(a) After the finance director chief financial officer of the city or the city's financial advisor has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on investments in question.
 Bids will be held in confidence until the bid deemed to best meet the investment objectives is determined and selected.